karaokemugen/karaokemugen-app/README.md

 Everything's there, and if you have questions, you can come to [our Discord](http://karaokes.moe/discord) in the #karaoke_dev channel!

+## Donations

+We accept donations through Patreon, Liberapay or Paypal directly.
+If you're interested in helping us pay for our infrastructure and other projects, please donate!
+[For more information on why we need money and how to donate, see this news article on our site](https://mugen.karaokes.moe/en/2021/11/16/donations.html)
 ## Special thanks

 <img src="https://sentry-brand.storage.googleapis.com/sentry-logo-black.png" alt="Sentry full logo" width="125"/>